 A bit of disclosure here - I specialize in used toys.
 Everything I sell is different; every auction has unique photos and descriptions.
 Because I specialize, I don't have to do much research to figure out the best category or grading standards.
 This makes the listing process much faster.
 If I was listing something I knew nothing about it, it would take me an additional four or five minutes to find the right keywords and the best category.
-(You'll learn how to do this research quickly in the Auction Revolution.)
+(You'll learn how to do this research quickly in the The IWantCollectibles Guide to Ebay Sales.)

 Great book, everything you said re-enforced what it took me 6 months and quite a bit of trial and error to learn!
 This is giving away the secrets you should really be stopped!!!
 Seriously, the books is well planned out and is easily digested, I wish that I had read this before starting to sell on eBay.

 If I was starting out along the eBay way then this is EXACTLY the type of info I wish I could have had.
 It's the inside skinny on eBay.

 After reading The IWantCollectibles Guide to Ebay Sales, I can sleep knowing that I am getting every last penny out of my auctions because they are as effective as they can be.Regards, Stuart Morrison

 After reading The IWantCollectibles Guide to Ebay Sales, you will be able to list items in a matter of minutes.

 I have been selling on eBay since 1998.
 The IWantCollectibles Guide to Ebay Sales is the best eBay overview I have read, and I have read many.
 I wish I had been able to read this four or five years ago.
 This information is what turns a novice into an expert.Mark Snomyn